Raviranjan010/InsideIIM/study-roadmap/02-javascript/01-syntax-variables-scope.md

-# JavaScript Core: Syntax, Variables, and Scope
+# JavaScript Core: Syntax, Variables, and Scope ~full~

 Welcome to JavaScript!
 Before writing complex code, you must master the fundamental building blocks: **Variables** (how we store data) and **Scope** (where that data is accessible).